Foresight is Becoming Open

 Even with all the above requirements satisfied, doing open foresight isn’t easy.
 In many cases, consultants and firms will prefer to keep most of their foresight work private, for competitive advantage.
 Controversial topics discussed openly can become flamewars, especially if anonymity is allowed (usually useful only for limited periods and purposes) and forums are not well moderated.

 Furthermore, open doesn’t mean everyone’s opinion is equally valued in the final result.
 Expert groups may still be far more heavily weighted in your methodology.
 But by making your methodology and the exercise open, learning can happen faster than by any other method.
 Remember that full openness is usually demanded by good scientific method.
 Being open, your work becomes scientific, rather than voodoo.
 Others can examine your methods and results, and iterate their own version of what you’ve done, teaching you to be a better foresighter.
 Also, the participants themselves learn how they fit into the foresight generation process.
 They see the full messiness of how good foresight is created.
 Unlike laws and sausages, foresight production should be watched and critiqued by many “cooks”.
-With the right process, openness helps everyone becomes better collaborators, and more active users of foresight methods in their own lives and organizations.
+With the right process, openness helps everyone become better collaborators, and more active users of foresight methods in their own lives and organizations.